Learn about math wheels!

 Today, it was great to hear them say, “Oh, we’re doing this again.
 I like this!”

-My AP commented that he listened to hear what they were talking about during their problem solving time, to see if they were focused.
+My AP commented that he listened to hear what they were talking about.
+He wanted to see if they were focused and on task.
 He said he heard one student explain to another how the work they had done was different from another student.

-The problem solving took about 15 minutes, and then as each group finished their problems, they moved on to Comparing and Ordering Fractions Footloose task cards.
+The problem solving took about 15 minutes.
+As each group finished their problems, they moved on to Comparing and Ordering Fractions Footloose task cards.

 Footloose is a great math game/activity for keeping students engaged, but moving!

-Students start out with one card and a sheet of paper with 30 blank “blocks” in which to write answers to the questions on the task cards.
+Students start out with one card and a sheet of paper with 30 blank “blocks”.
+They use this to write answers to the questions on the task cards.
 I place extra cards on the whiteboard ledge.

 Each card has a number on it, and students record the answer to each card in the same number block as the number on the card.

-After answering the question on the card they start with, students put that card on the whiteboard ledge and pick up another card with another question to answer.
+After answering the question on the card, students put that card on the whiteboard ledge and pick up another card with another question to answer.

 • Students continue answering and returning cards until they have answered all 30 questions.